zmkfirmware/zmk/docs/docs/features/soft-off.md

 sidebar_label: Soft Off
 ---

 Similar to the deep sleep feature that sends the keyboard into a low power state after a certain period of inactivity, the soft off feature is used to turn the keyboard on and off explicitly.
-Depending on the keyboard, this may be through a dedicated on/off push button, or merely through an additional binding in the keymap to turn the device off and the existing reset button to turn the device back on.
+Depending on the keyboard, this may be through a dedicated on/off push button defined in hardware, or merely through an additional binding in the keymap to turn the device off and an existing reset button to turn the device back on.

 The feature is intended as an alternative to using a hardware switch to physically cut power from the battery to the keyboard.
 This can be useful for existing PCBs not designed for wireless that don't have a power switch, or for new designs that favor a push button on/off like found on other devices.